Dogs are not the fussiest eaters of all household pets. That title goes to cats. On the contrary, dogs can be fairly enthusiastic eaters.

 And for your peace of mind, it’s worth noting that the mold used in preparing blue cheese is quite different from the regular molds growing on stale bread.
 Unlike the latter which can produce potentially toxic chemicals known as mytcotoxins, the molds used in blue cheese have been carefully processed to eliminate any risks of disease.

-• HIGHEST QUALITY INGREDIENT & NOTHING ELSE The only ingredient in this recipe is USDA certified, human grade cheddar cheese so these treats are all…
+- Quality Ingredients: The only ingredient in this recipe is USDA certified, human grade cheddar cheese so these treats are all natural, grain free,…

-• SINGLE INGREDIENT.
-HIGH VALUE REWARD.
-Made with 100percent real, reduced fat cheddar cheese our treats are packed with protein and nutrients.
-They are…
+- High Value Reward: Made with 100 percent real, reduced fat cheddar cheese, our treats are packed with protein, vitamins, and nutrients such as…

 Is Blue Cheese Good For Dogs?